-A box should: 1) Withstand the rigors of the shipping process.
-2) Have the strength to properly protect the contents.
-3) Ensure stacking at least five layers high in transit.
-All corrugate cartons are required to be at least 32 ECT Test material.
+A box should 1) withstand the rigors of the shipping process, 2) have the strength to properly protect the contents, and 3) ensure stacking at least five layers high in transit.
+All corrugated cartons are required to be at least 32 ECT (Edge Crust Testing) Test material.
 Depending on the part application, some cartons may exceed this standard.
 All cartons must carry the box manufacturer's certificate detailing its specifications.
-In addition, all cartons must be at least double-faced, single-wall corrugate.
-However, double-wall corrugate will be required for large, heavy parts (i.e. windshields and certain sheet metal parts).
+In addition, all cartons must be at least double-faced, single-wall corrugated.
+However, double-wall corrugated will be required for large, heavy parts (i.e. windshields and certain sheet metal parts).
 All carton joints should be glued or stitched.